What does a Support Specialist do?

 - Escalate complex issues to higher-level support teams when necessary.

-- Assist in the development and maintenance of support documentation.
+- Assist in the development and maintenance of support documentation and knowledge bases.

 Qualifications